Specification

 Abstract

-This specification defines the contents and format of data which a planning authority or other party may use to provide headline information about one or more local plans.
+This specification defines the contents and format of data which a relevant planning authority or other party may use to provide headline information about one or more local plans.

 Status of this specification